Utah monolith: Description

 Dave Sparks of the TV show Diesel Brothers went to the monolith and described it in a video he posted on Instagram.
-"They got a concrete saw and they cut it into the red rock there," he said.
+"They got a concrete saw and they cut it into the red rock there", he said.
 "You can see right here on the bottom where they had a couple of over cuts with the saws."
 Wendy Wischer of the University of Utah's School of Fine Art said, "One person alone could not have done it so there is a group of people who have some knowledge of it somewhere.
 Most artists want some recognition for what they are doing but this seems to include a level of humor and mystery as part of the intention".

-On first discovering the pillar, the DPS described it as a "monolith", a term since repeated by other major media outlets.
-Although the word monolith refers to a single great stone, the word has also become closely associated with the Monolith from the movie 2001: A Space Odyssey, to which the Utah monolith bears circumstantial resemblance.
+On first discovering the pillar, the DPS described it as a "monolith", a term later repeated by other major media outlets.
+Although the word monolith refers to a single great stone, the word has also become closely associated with the Monolith from the film 2001: A Space Odyssey, to which the Utah monolith bears circumstantial resemblance.